YunoHost-Apps/galene_ynh/doc/DISCLAIMER.md

 #### Using *Galène*'s internal TURN server
 Galène comes with a built-in TURN server that should work out-of-the-box.
-- If your server is behind NAT, allow incoming traffic to TCP port `8443` (or whatever is configured with the `-http` option in `/etc/systemd/system/galene.service`) and TCP/UDP port `1194` (or whatever is configured with the `-turn` option in `/etc/systemd/system/galene.service`)
+- If your server is behind NAT, allow incoming traffic to TCP/UDP port `1194` (or whatever is configured with the `-turn` option in `/etc/systemd/system/galene.service`)

 #### Using your own TURN server
 - Install [coturn_ynh](https://github.com/YunoHost-Apps/coturn_ynh).